Tuesday, December 15, 2009

 "I don't have the money to pay them," says Mr. King.
 "Business is really bad."
 His attorney, David Dineen of Greater Boston Legal Services, says, "We believe Mr. King has legal defenses" to avoid that debt.

-Deutsche Bank AG, the trustee for the loan pool, says that the decision to file the lawsuit was made by the mortgage-servicing company, Franklin Credit Management Corp.
+A spokesman for Deutsche Bank AG, the trustee for the loan pool, says that the decision to file the lawsuit was made by the mortgage-servicing company, Franklin Credit Management Corp.
 Franklin executives did not respond to requests for comment.

 Blake Brewer, an attorney in Independence, Ohio, is currently representing a borrower who completed a short sale with the approval of his lender, National City Corp.
 The following year, Mr. Brewer's client was sued for the $65,000 loan balance, plus accrued interest, on his home-equity line of credit.
 The borrower "fully believed National City understood they weren't going to get paid," says Mr. Brewer.